-When students and teachers first login to their Live@edu accounts they are presented with a screen asking them to select their regional preferences.
+When students and teachers first log in to their Live@edu accounts they are presented with a screen asking them to select their regional settings.
 They’ll only see this screen once; however, many administrators do not want to give their students (and teachers!) the choice to pick the wrong locale!
 In fact, if they pick the wrong language it might make it practically impossible for them to use without getting some help from IT.
 Therefore, the question begs: how can I configure regional settings for all my users so that they don’t have to choose?

 Happily, the solution is fairly simple.
 All you need is a few lines of PowerShell…